 - Alumni Who Attend Graduate School: 75%

-- Noble Prizes Awarded to Alumni: 1
+- Nobel Prizes Awarded to Alumni: 1

 Since 1967, the College of Creative Studies (CCS) has offered a small intellectual community of committed undergraduate students and faculty set within a major research university.
 CCS students and their faculty advisors work together to design a study plan that encourages students to take risks, to explore, and to develop their passion.
 Whether it is producing creative work or conducting original research, students are inspired and empowered to make significant contributions to their field by creating new knowledge.